safetyfirstpdx/safetyfirstpdx.github.io/resources/code_of_conduct.md

 ## What is a code of conduct?

 A code of conduct is a policy used by an organization such as a conference, workplace, open source project, or event venue.
-At a minimum it states what behaviors are not acceptable, how the organization will enforce the policy, who the policy applies to, and how to make a report of a code of conduct violation.
+At a minimum it states what behaviors are not acceptable, how the organization will enforce the policy, who the policy applies to, and how to report a code of conduct violation.

 ## Why do you need one?